thomasmead/thomasmead.github.io/_pages/privacypolicy.md

 <br>

 ## 1.0 Information We Collect
-This app collects no user data.
+This app collects only user data related to location only after user has give access on device.

 ### 1.1 Information from third parties
 Apple Weather and Apple Map services are utilized.